 Big Data is a collection of data that is huge in volume, yet growing exponentially with time.
 It is a data with so large size and complexity that none of traditional data management tools can store it or process it efficiently.
-Big data is also a data but with huge size.

 What is an Example of Big Data?